vsatyasa/Nimble/readme.md

 ## Folder Structure

+This section shows the folder structure and highlights the important file / folders with description

 ├─ Client **(This Folder Contains all the relevant files to the client)** <br>
 │   ├── BallDetector.py <br>